Crossed interval groups and operations on the Hochschild cohomology: A homotopy equivalence of cosimplicial totalizations.

 \S{\EuScript S} \id{{\it id}} \Ab{\EuScript Ab} \bbZ{{\mathbb Z}} \bbN{{\mathbb N}} \frakM{{\mathfrak M}} \A{\EuScript A} \hatF{{\widetilde F}} \sgn{{\rm sgn}} \hatH{{\widetilde H}} \Tot{{\rm Tot\/}} \hatB{{\widetilde B}} \Deltaop{{\Delta^{{\it op}}}} \Coch{\EuScript Coch} \CochChain{\EuScript {C}och\EuScript{C}hain} \Ch{\EuScript Ch} \uCh{\underline{\EuScript Ch}} \Chain{\EuScript Chain} \C{\EuScript C} \Im{{\it Im\/}} \Ker{{\it Ker\/}} \Set{\EuScript Set} \bsigma{{\overline{\sigma}}} \Rada#1#2#3{{#1_{#2},\ldots,#1_{#3}}} \unit{{1 \!\!
 1}} \whD{{\widehat D}}

-The main result of this section, Theorem~\ref{t2}, states that the cochain complex associated to $F_\S(C^\bullet_*)$, where $C^\bullet_*$ is a cosimplicial chain complex with finitely generated torsion-free components, has the homotopy type of the cochain complex associated to $C^\bullet_*$.
-For the proof of this theorem, we need to introduce a theory of models for functors with values in cochain complexes.
-Due to the lack of a suitable concept of cofree modules, this theory is not merely a dualization of the chain version.
+This section is devoted to a result about cosimplicial totalizations of $\S$-chain complexes, where $\S$ is the crossed interval group introduced in Example~\ref{IS}.
+We recall first the notion of cosimplicial totalization that associates to a cosimplicial chain complex $C^{\bullet}_*$ a chain complex $\uTot(C^{\bullet}_*).$ The main result of this section, Theorem~\ref{t2}, states that the cochain complex associated to $F_\S(C^\bullet_*)$, where $C^\bullet_*$ is a cosimplicial chain complex with finitely generated torsion-free components, is canonically homotopy equivalent to the cochain complex associated to $C^\bullet_*$.
+Our main technical tool will be a cochain version of the method of acyclic models developed in Appendix~\ref{sec:acycl-models-theor}.

-We present the necessary notions and result first in a general setting with an arbitrary complete, cocomplete closed symmetric monoidal category $V$ as the underlying category, although $V$ will, for the purposes of this paper, always be the category of chain complexes $\Chain$.
-We choose this more categorical approach because, in our opinion, it makes clearer our definitions in the special case $V=\Chain$.
-We also hope to generalize the results of this paper for other important symmetric monoidal categories in future.

-We refer to the book~\cite{Kelly} for definitions of a category, functor and natural transformation enriched in a closed symmetric monoidal category, as well as for a discussion concerning the difference between enriched and nonenriched natural transformations.
-In particular, we remind that there are natural transformations between dg-functors, which are not dg-transformations.